-For further information please see the SEND Policy.
+For further information please see the SEND Policy which can be found on the school website.
 A paper copy can be provided if required, please speak to a member of staff.

 3. What arrangements do you have for consulting with parents of children with SEN and involving them in their child's education?